 - Advance your candidacy.

-Questions are the best way to demonstrate that you understand the company’s challenges, emphasize how you can help the company meet them and show your interest in the most unmistakable manner possible—by actually asking for the position.
+Questions are the best way to demonstrate that you understand the company’s challenges, emphasize how you can help the company meet them, and show your interest in the most unmistakable manner possible—by actually asking for the position.

-Interview questions to ask about the company
+Good interview questions to ask about the company

 - What exactly does this company value the most, and how do you think my work for you will further these values?